cern-eos/eos/doc/configuration/fuse.rst

    #    this option hides a lot of latency and is recommend to be used
    #    it requires how-ever that it is supported by EOS MGM version
    # export EOS_FUSE_LAZYOPENRW=1

+   # Set the kernel attribute cache time - this is the timewindow before you can see changes done on other clients
+   # export EOS_FUSE_ATTR_CACHE_TIME=10

+   # Set the kernel entry timeout - this is the time a directory listing is cached
+   # export EOS_FUSE_ENTRY_CACHE_TIME=10

+   # Set the timeout for the kernel negative stat cache
+   # export EOS_FUSE_NEG_ENTRY_CACHE_TIME=30

+   # Set the liftime for a file creation ownership - withint this time each file re-open for update will be considered as cached locally and will not see remote changes
+   # export EOS_FUSE_CREATOR_CAP_LIFETIME=30

+   # Set the individual max. cache size per write-opened file where we have a creator capability
+   # export EOS_FUSE_FILE_WB_CACHE_SIZE=67108864

    # Configure a log-file prefix - useful for several FUSE instances
    # export EOS_FUSE_LOG_PREFIX=dev
    # => will create /var/log/eos/fuse.dev.log